 Impaired?
 No Time to Drive: DC High School Students Video Challenge

-Driving under the influence of alcohol or drugs puts your life at risk, the lives of others in the car at risk, and the lives of others on the road at risk.
+Driving under the influence of alcohol or drugs puts your life, the lives of others in the car, and the lives of others on the road at risk.
 According to the Centers for Disease Control and Prevention, every day, 29 people in the United States die in motor vehicle crashes that involve an alcohol-impaired driver.
-This amounts one death every 50 minutes.
-And, sadly, one in 10 high schoolers drives impaired.
+This amounts to one death every 50 minutes.
+And, sadly, one in 10 high schoolers drive impaired.

 But we can help change this trajectory.
 We are calling on DC high schoolers to help.

 The Impaired?
-No Time to Drive contest challenges DC high school students to create short videos to help inform your peers about the consequences of driving while impaired.
+No Time to Drive annual video contest challenges High School students like you to create short videos to help inform your peers about the consequences of driving while impaired.
 These videos could help you earn up to 10 community service hours that you need for graduation and – as an added bonus – you will have a chance to win prizes.
 We hope you will use your creativity to help explain to your peers why they shouldn’t drive under the influence of alcohol or drugs.

-You must submit your videos by January 12, 2023.
-Five winning videos will be announced on February 3, 2023.
+For this year’s contest, you must submit your videos by January 31, 2024.
+Winning videos will be announced on February 14, 2024.
 The videos will be posted on the Office of the Attorney General’s YouTube page and potentially other social media platforms.
+Previous contest winners’ videos can be viewed here.

 How to Participate in the Impaired?
 No Time to Drive video challenge:

-- Decide if you are going to do the video yourself or work as a team with other students on a video (teams can include up to 4 students from the same school).
+- Decide if you are going to create the video yourself or work as a team with other students on one video (teams can include up to 4 students from the same school).

-- Film your video (minimum of 30 seconds and maximum of 60 seconds in length for the videos).
+- Film your video (minimum of 30 seconds and maximum of 60 seconds in length)

 - The videos must be recorded horizontally.